Legislature gives final approval to new House map; EBR would share seats with Shreveport, Monroe areas

 BATON ROUGE — Louisiana lawmakers ended a special session Friday to create two minority-majority U.S. House districts, and in doing so divided East Baton Rouge Parish voters among a pair of U.S. House districts that extend into Shreveport and Monroe.

-It is hoped the maps will comply with a federal court order to diversify Louisiana's congressional delegation.
+It is hoped the maps will comply with a federal court order to diversify Louisiana's representation in the U.S. House.
 Even though Black people make up one-third of the state's population, a map that legislators previously approved only had one minority-majority district among Louisiana's six seats.

+“Math prevailed," Rep. Troy Carter said.
+The New Orleans-area congressman is the only Black representative in Louisiana's Washington delegation.

+Even though the math was simple, there remained anxieties during the session that the state might not change the breakdown and that U.S. District Judge Shelly Dick order would step in and draw new maps herself.
+At midweek, Louisiana's new attorney general, Liz Murrill, said "We have a federal judge holding her pen in one hand and a gun to our head in the other."

 The House gave final passage Friday to a Senate bill that converts Rep. Garret Graves' 6th Congressional District into a minority-majority district.
 If Gov. Jeff Landry signs the bill, the district would extend from the northwestern half of East Baton Rouge Parish westward to Opelousas, then northward to Natchitoches and Shreveport.